 The REIT was formed primarily to own income-producing automotive dealership properties located in Canada.
 In connection with the closing of the IPO on July 22, 2015, the REIT indirectly acquired the Initial Properties from certain members of Dilawri Group, for use as automotive dealerships, an automotive repair facility, or complementary uses, including restaurants, and leased these properties to Dilawri Tenants.
 The REIT's independent Trustees approve all related party transactions in accordance with the Related Party Transaction Policy adopted by the Board.
-The Dilawri Tenants are the REIT's major tenant and provide approximately 93.2% (2015 - 100%) of the REIT's rental income.
+The Dilawri Tenants are the REIT's major tenant and provided approximately 90.2% (2016 - 93.2%) of the REIT's rental income.